 Pandora has since launched Stories, a marketing tool similar to Genius’ Behind the Lyrics, in which artists can give narrative and deeper insights into tracks.
 It also has shifted into podcasting, which looks to be the next battleground for all of the key music streaming services.

-We have collected data and statistics on Pandora’s revenue, profit and usage.
+We have collected data and statistics on Pandora Music.
 Read on below to find out more.